SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 REM ## script start
 ```

-#### 1.9.4 - NSSM
+#### 1.10.4 - NSSM

 The NSSM must be called from an administrative command line.
 We are only providing settings that matter, and so anything else does not matter.
 Create the services below using provided information.
+Do not start these services at this time.

 1. Empyrion_StarterService: